Navdevl/theRebel/content/about/_index.md

 # How to initiate a conversation with me.?
 <p>
 **One Rule**.
-Don't talk about Kardashian or anything stupid.
-Yes Kardashian are stupid.
+Don't talk about Kardashians or anything stupid.
+Yes Kardashians are stupid.